-As a teenager, I discovered all kinds of music, from traditional to offbeat, blues to punk, country to classical, classic rock to rockabilly, but no matter who I got into, no matter how great I thought various ‘60s garage rock bands or Marc Bolan, or The Velvet Underground or The Stooges were, I never strayed from Led Zeppelin -- no matter how ubiquitous they were.
-And I was obsessed with the ever mysterious Jimmy Page.
+As a teenager, I discovered all kinds of music, from traditional to offbeat, blues to punk, country to classical, classic rock to rockabilly, but no matter who I got into, no matter how groovy, gritty, great I found various ‘60s garage rock bands or, Marc Bolan, or The Velvet Underground or The Stooges and more and more, I never strayed from Led Zeppelin -- no matter how ubiquitous they already were.
+I was especially obsessed with the ever mysterious Jimmy Page.
 From 14-18, I had a life size poster of the guitarist in my bedroom.
-I also had a high school teacher who actually saw Led Zeppelin in concert and I would drive him crazy asking about it.
+My high school ceramics teacher actually saw Led Zeppelin in concert and I would drive him crazy with my endless questions.
 He took to calling me Kimmy Page.
 There are certain Zeppelin songs that will take me back to ceramics class, when I worked on the perfect pipe, not a bong, which I explained to my teacher’s amusement (really, I was trying to make a pipe), but one tune in particular.
-The day the principal had a nervous breakdown, walked into class, and smashed all of our projects because he thought everything was a bong, I distinctly remember at that moment, "When the Levee Breaks" playing on the classic rock radio station, making the whole incident a perfect combination of awesome, scary and hilarious.
+The day the principal had a nervous breakdown, walked into class, and smashed all of our projects.
+He thought everything was a bong, I distinctly remember at that moment, "When the Levee Breaks" playing on the classic rock radio station, making the whole incident a perfect combination of surreal, awesome, horrifying and hilarious.
+Rock and roll, Mr. Princial, Rock and roll.
 Jimmy Page really is darkness and light.

-When I was 15, buzzed after renting The Song Remains the Same, and probably stoned out of my mind, I tried to make Jimmy Page's black (or was it a dark navy blue?) moon and stars pantsuit get-up.
+When I was 15, buzzed after renting The Song Remains the Same, and probably stoned out of my mind, I attmepted to craft Jimmy Page's black (or was it a dark navy blue?) moon and stars pantsuit get-up.
 I actually got it halfway right.
 I wore it to school with a pink silk scarf.
-I wanted to craft his white, Nudie-esque suit, the alpha to his dark lord omega costume, but that proved tougher.

 One of my only childhood pictures during Christmas is me excitedly holding my copy of "Hammer of the Gods."
 I learned a lot about alternative uses for, ahem, fish.